-Site Allocation Policy Proposed Site 18: 286-362 Norwood Road SE27 Land uses The site has potential for comprehensive, mixed-use development, but given the multiple land ownerships it is likely to come forward in phases.
-Each phase of development should contribute to and help deliver the overall vision for the site as a whole.
-Proposals for any part of the site should not compromise or restrict delivery of the overall vision.
-The site as a whole has potential to accommodate approximately: 390 to 470 self-contained residential units (gross) 5,000 sqm to 7,000 sqm GIA of commercial/community floorspace.
-A mix of unit sizes and types should be provided along Norwood Road.
+A mix of town-centre appropriate unit sizes and types should be provided along the Norwood Road frontage at street level.
 Uses will be restricted through conditions to ensure at least 50 per cent of units are in shop use within the primary shopping area, alongside other town centre and community uses that diversify and activate the high street.

-Space provided behind the Norwood Road frontage can be fully flexible within Class E and could include some space within Classes F1 or F2 if the uses are appropriate to the town centre location.
+With the exception of the Norwood Road frontage, ground floor nonresidential uses can be fully flexible within Class E and could include some space within Classes F1 or F2 if the uses are appropriate to the town centre location.
 There is a particular opportunity to provide flexible workspace for creative businesses, to enhance the growing cluster in West Norwood and Tulse Hill.

-Affordable housing The affordable housing threshold will range from 35 per cent to 50 per cent as the site is in a mix of private and public ownership.
+Site Allocation Policy Proposed Site 18: 300-346 Norwood Road SE27 Affordable housing The affordable housing threshold will range from 35 per cent (privately owned land) to 50 per cent (publicly owned land) as the site is in a mix of private and public ownership.
 The affordable housing threshold for each phase of development will be calculated pro rata according to the proportion of private and public sector land involved in that phase, following the approach in the GLA Practice Note 'Threshold Approach to Affordable Housing on Public Land' (July 2018) or any subsequent updated guidance.
 If redevelopment proposals involve existing affordable housing, the requirements for reprovision set out in London Plan Policy H8 will apply.
-Social infrastructure The requirements of Local Plan Policy S2 in relation to new social infrastructure and assessment of anticipated impacts on existing social infrastructure should be addressed.
+Social infrastructure The requirements of Local Plan Policy S1 in relation to the reprovision of the community use should be addressed.
+The requirements of Local Plan Policy S2 in relation to new social infrastructure and assessment of anticipated impacts on existing social infrastructure should also be addressed.
 Employment and skills Development should maximise local employment opportunities and help address skills deficits in the local population.
 This is to be achieved through meeting the requirements of Local Plan Policy ED15, including agreement of an Employment and Skills Plan.
 Digital connectivity Provision for digital connectivity infrastructure is required in accordance with Local Plan Policy T9 and London Plan Policy SI6.
 Heritage assets Development should preserve or enhance the significance (including setting) of all heritage assets.
-Particular regard should be paid to: • St Luke's Church, Knight's Hill (Grade II) • West Norwood Conservation Area • West Norwood Cemetery (registered landscape)
+Particular regard should be paid to: • St Luke's Church, Knight's Hill (Grade II) • West Norwood Conservation Area • West Norwood Cemetery (registered landscape) Where heritage harm results proposals will be required to meet the requirements of the National Planning Policy Framework.